What To Do If Your Cat is Missing

 Next, it's into the garden.
 Look in the hedges, the shed, the compost bin, the greenhouse.
 Be sure you check your car, too - in it, under the bonnet, in the wheel arches.

-Visit houses up and down your road, speak to the people who live opposite you, and also the ones behind.
+Visit houses up and down your road and speak to the people who live opposite you, and also the ones behind.

 Don't forget to take a photo with you - and leave your contact details with everybody you speak to.